dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 ## Edit

 There are several ways to implement this.
 You could have a button that opens up a modal, or you could do in-place editing, switching out the display JSX for an editing box.

 Here's some tips!
 For in-place, I would recommend having a boolean in your local component state, something like `isEditing` and then in your render function simply switch out which you are displaying based on that state.

-Since login inside of the render function directly can be messy here is a common pattern:
+Here is a common pattern for having clean and readable `render()` functions:

 ```javascript
 renderSomeSection() {